prvnpandey/EvTransitMatsim/README.md

 #Acknowledgments

-The MATSim community for providing a robust and extensible simulation framework.
+The MATSim community provides a robust and extensible simulation framework.

 Contributors to this project for their valuable input and efforts.